 How Many Peas and Carrots Can Dogs Eat?

 The right amount of peas and carrots will vary depending on the dog.
-A good general guideline is to ensure your dog’s carrots and peas make up less than 10% of their daily diet
+A good general guideline is to ensure your dog’s carrots and peas make up less than 10% of its daily diet.

-An average dog between 20 and 50 pounds can have one large carrot or two or three baby carrots each day.
+An average dog between 20 and 50 pounds can have one large carrot or two or three baby carrots daily.
 Smaller dogs should eat less than that, and larger dogs can have more.

 Dogs are somewhat more sensitive to peas than carrots.
-So, you should only give them between one teaspoon and a tablespoon of peas each day.
+So, you should only give them one teaspoon and a tablespoon of peas daily.
 The smaller the dog, the smaller the number of peas you should give them.

 More Dog-Related Questions: Can Dogs Eat Free-Dried Strawberries and Can Dogs Eat Sprinkles?